bgando/array-exercises/README.md

 [Back to Home](https://github.com/bgando/JS102)

+In this section we will review arrays and learn how to create a collection of animal objects.

+**You will be placing all your code into the scripts.js file.**

 Create an array.

 - Create a variable called `noiseArray` and assign it to an array literal.
 Place at least one element in the array.